Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Cross-Exchange Activity

-Table~\ref{tab:flows} reports the results of the two-step estimation procedure.
-The first two columns take US dollar value of flows as the left-hand-side variable, while the last two columns take their natural logarithm to reduce the impact of outliers.
-In columns (2) and (4), we use the estimated arbitrage bounds as instruments, while in columns (1) and (3) their components (spot volatility, median settlement latency and variance of realized latencies) serve as instruments.

-Throughout all specifications, we find a significant positive relation between cross-exchange flows into an exchange and (instrumented) price differences: a one percentage point increase in price differences is on average associated with a 0.5\% increase in asset flows into an exchange in a given hour.
-These results are robust to controlling for bid-ask spreads, which are negatively related to inflows coming from other exchanges.
-The negative marginal effect of the bid-ask spread is consistent with the notion that higher transaction costs deter arbitrageurs' activity.
+Throughout all specifications, we find a significant positive relationship between cross-exchange net flows into an exchange and (instrumented) price differences.
 Hence, the regression results indicate that cross-exchange flows increase in response to larger price differences triggered by larger arbitrage bounds.
-This provides evidence for arbitrageurs chasing profitable arbitrage opportunities by actively transferring assets across markets.